PathwayCommons/cpath2/README.md

     cpath2.sh

 The following sequence of the cpath2 tasks is normally required to build a new cPath2 instance from scratch:
- - -metadata (sh cpath2.sh -metadata)
+ - -metadata (bash cpath2.sh -metadata)
  - -premerge `[--buildWarehouse]`
  - -merge
  - -index